 MTV taping for a news segment about the new Club.
-Aerosmith gave Mtv’s camares a special private tour.
-Steven spray painted ‘Squat This Way’ on the mirror and Joe did his trade mark AeroWings.
+Aerosmith gave Mtv’s cameras a special private tour.
+Steven spray-painted ‘Squat This Way’ on the mirror and Joe did his trademark AeroWings.

 10/11/1995 – Secret performance as “Rayco and the Seat-covers”

 They played there again on November 10th, 1995.
 They were unannounced/surprise gigs – although the rumours were flying weeks before.
 They wanted to play a gig at a club as hadn’t played for a year (since MK Dec 94) and they included some new material as well as it was more your classic 70s set (like their Boston Club data to celebrate Aerosmith 10 in 1980).

 - Get The Lead Out